Kohlschütter–Tönz syndrome: Symptoms and signs

 The only symptoms seen consistently in all 24 diagnosed cases are epilepsy, amelogenesis imperfecta in both primary and secondary teeth, and developmental delay.
 All symptoms experienced are experienced in varying degrees across each case.

 There are some physical symptoms that have been associated with KTS.
 The most prominent symptom is amelogenesis imperfecta which gives the teeth a stained brown-yellow color.
 The enamel is thin, rough, and prone to crumbling.
 Two types of amelogenesis imperfecta (AI) have been seen in KTS patients.
 The first is Hypoplastic which is caused by the enamel being underdeveloped, and the second is hypo-calcified which causes the enamel to be soft and chalky.
 AI originated as a heterogeneous syndrome but has been observed as homogeneous in the case of KTS.
 Other physical symptoms that some cases have presented with include broad thumbs and toes, microcephaly, coarse hair, mildly asymmetric skull, up slanting palpebral fissures which is where the outside corners of the eyes are higher than normal, and smooth philtrum which is where the upper lip does not have a dip in the center.

 KTS also presents itself with symptoms that affect the patient's ability to function.
 To varying degrees, patients either do not develop or have under developed language skills as well as under developed ambulance which is the ability to move around.
-Patients also present with global developmental delay.
-The severity of these symptoms is correlated with the intensity, frequency, and age of onset of the patient's epilepsy as well as their responsiveness to treatment for the epileptic attacks.
+Patients also present with global developmental delays The severity of these symptoms is correlated with the intensity, frequency, and age of onset of the patient's epilepsy as well as their responsiveness to treatment for the epileptic attacks.
 In some severe cases, patients develop spastic tetraplegia which is the loss of function in all four limbs.

-The extreme variability of symptoms was well represented in one family with 5 affected children.
+The extreme variability of symptoms was well represented in one family with five affected children.
 The first child was in a vegetative state and died at age 2.
 The second child showed psychomotor developmental delay at 1 month old, and epilepsy unresponsive to treatment at 9 months old.
 This child was also nonverbal and non ambulant.
 The third child's epilepsy was responsive to treatment and was ambulant, but she had an intellectual disability and only slight verbal abilities.
 The fourth child demonstrated developmental delay at age 6 months and had epileptic attacks that were only partially responsive to treatment.
 This child was non verbal and awkwardly ambulant.
 The fifth child was ambulant, but nonverbal and had epilepsy that was partially responsive to treatment.
 This variation has been seen across other cases of KTS as well.

+Symptoms of KTS, including epilepsy, amelogenesis imperfecta and developmental delay, overlap with the phenotype described for den Hoed-de Boer-Voisin syndrome (DHDBV), an autosomal dominant condition caused by heterozygous missense variants in SATB1.